Vivian-Green/ublock-hide-yt-playables/.github/ISSUE_TEMPLATE/shorts-not-being-filtered.md

 **Extension:**
 In what extension are you importing this list? (uBlock, Adblock Plus, etc.)

-**URL of the page you saw Shorts:**
+**URL of the page you saw Playables:**
-Paste the URL where the Shorts element(s) were not being filtered.
+Paste the URL where the Playable element(s) were not being filtered.

 **Screenshots**
-Add a screenshot of the Shorts element.
+Add a screenshot of the Playable element.

 **Additional context**
 Add any other context about the problem here.